Explicit Logic Channel for Validation and Enhancement of MLLMs on Zero-Shot Tasks: Related work

 \section{Related work}

 {\bf LVLMs.} Large Vision-Language Models (LVLMs) have grown rapidly in recent years ~\cite{Li_2025_CVPRW,10.5555/3666122.3666201}.
-A major category comprises joint embedding-based VLMs, where visual and textual inputs are encoded separately and projected into a shared latent space.
-Contrastive learning is then used to align the embedded image-text pairs.
 Representative VLMs, particularly CLIP cluster models~\cite{pmlr-v139-radford21a,Wang2023EquivariantSF}, and those developed on BLIP~\cite{pmlr-v162-li22n} and ALIGN~\cite{jia2021scalingvisualvisionlanguagerepresentation}, are pre-trained on massive VL corpora.
 Another major category is MLLMs, which adopt a pre-trained LLM as the backbone~\cite{Yin_2024}.
 Visual features are extracted by a vision encoder, projected into the LLM's token space, and inserted into the token sequence for auto-regressive prediction.
 Recent MLLMs include LLaVA~\cite{liu2023visualinstructiontuning}, GPT-4V~\cite{yang2023dawnlmmspreliminaryexplorations}, Gemini~\cite{geminiteam2025geminifamilyhighlycapable}, InternVL~\cite{Chen_2024_CVPR_InternVL}, and Qwen-VL~\cite{bai2023qwenvlversatilevisionlanguagemodel}.
 In this work, we perform evaluations on 11 frontier MLLMs from four leading families.
 The open-source models with less 10B parameters make them practical for real-world applications.

 {\bf VLC benchmarks.} Benchmarks for evaluating LVLM performance on VLC tasks have expanded rapidly~\cite{Li_2025_CVPRW,fu2024mmesurveycomprehensivesurveyevaluation}.
 VLC capabilities are commonly assessed using Visual Question Answering (VQA) and Referring Expression Comprehension (REC) or Visual Grounding.
 Early VQA datasets typically involve multiple-choice questions or short textual answers, while later benchmarks broaden question types, domain knowledge, and tasks such as mathematical reasoning and chart understanding.
 Recent efforts also examine dataset bias~\cite{NEURIPS2024_1e69ff56} and negation understanding~\cite{alhamoud2025vision,10.1007/978-3-031-72630-9_3}.
 Many standard VQA datasets have become less challenging for frontier models~\cite{Li_2025_CVPRW} due to extensive pre-training.
 Thus, we adopt a recent benchmark with negations to evaluate the effectiveness of zero-shot setting.
 The REC task aims to localize an image region based on a referring expression~\cite{xiao2024visualgroundingsurvey}.
 Standard datasets include RefCOCO~\cite{yu2016refcoco}, RefCOCO+~\cite{yu2016refcoco}, and RefCOCOg~\cite{mao2016refcocog}, constructed from MS COCO.
 However, RefCOCO/+ might not be adequate for evaluating LVLM due to their concise referring phrases and limited vocabulary.
 On the other hand, zero-shot REC remains challenging~\cite{han2024zerorec}.
 Therefore, we conduct experiments on HC-RefCOCOg, which features richer descriptions (8.9 average words vs 3.3 and 3.4 in RefCOCO/+), and HC-RefLoCo~\cite{NEURIPS2024_80f0cd03}, a recent challenge with long context expression of 93 words in average.